 Coloring is great and has a lot of benefits such as helping children develop patience and focus, aids in hand-eye coordination and helps them to recognize colors.
 We love this eight-pack we got from Amazon that has a bunch of coloring pages, puzzles and different activities to keep them busy for a while!
 It also comes with some awesome stickers.

 5.)
 HOPPER BALL

-I know this one might not necessarily be educational, but I am all for toys that encourage physical activity as well.
+I know this one isn’t necessarily educational, but I’m all for toys that encourage physical activity as well.
 A friend of mine who has three boys under the age of four swore by these balls, so I finally decided to get one for my daughter and she loves it!
 On her hopper ball, she can bounce around the house or outside as well.
 She’s getting exercise and having fun at the same time.

 I hope this gives you some good ideas of how to entertain your toddler!
-What did I miss from this list?
 What toys can entertain your toddler for longer periods of time?